Health vs. Nutrient Content vs. Structure Function Claims

 Woman pointinig finger to nutrition table printed on paper

-Navigating the intricate world of food labeling and the regulatory requirements that come with it can be a challenging task.
 With various claims that can be made about a product’s health benefits and nutritional content, it’s essential to understand the differences and implications of each.
 One of the most common dilemmas faced by producers is understanding the distinction between a health claim vs structure function claim.
-Delving deeper, there are three primary types of health claims you’ll encounter:
+There are three primary types of FDA food label claims you will encounter: health claims, nutrient content claims, and structure/function claims.
+By the end, you’ll have a clearer understanding of each, ensuring that your product’s label is FDA compliant and informative.

 Claim TypeDescriptionExampleWhat It Is NotRequirements